engines/Spaces/README.md

 ## Generating an Images::Subject

 An `Images::Subject` is what will manage a folder structure that you'll eventually be able to use as an image to build a container.
-Generate an image subject from an installation in a similar way to generating a docker file:
+Generate an image subject from an resolution in a similar way to generating a docker file:

 ```
-content = installation.image_subject
+content = resolution.image_subject
 ```

 ## Saving image file content to image space